mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 1.  [**Upgrade Kommander**][upgrade_kommander], which upgrades all Platform Applications.

-    If you do not have any Managed or Attached Clusters, skip to upgrading Konvoy on your Management Cluster.
+    If you do not have any managed or attached clusters, skip to upgrading Konvoy on your Management Cluster.

    For **Kommander**, on your Workspaces (which include Management and Managed clusters):